random1781/Tenere700/tower/bracket-tower/README.md

 |M6 nut|[93625A113](https://www.mcmaster.com/93625A113)|2|
 |Grommet, 12mm ID, 3mm ID width|[9600K318](https://www.mcmaster.com/9600K318)|2|

+## Version History

+- 8b - reduced the radius of the top arc that goes around the GPS bar.
+In one instance this was impact the windscreen.

 ## Support

 If you find this useful, consider helping keeping the beer fridge stocked...